MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-kiosk-mode-transition-plan.md

 > This article applies to Microsoft Edge Stable, Beta and Dev Channels, version 87 or later.

 > [!IMPORTANT]
-> When support ends for Microsoft Edge Legacy on March 9, 2021, this out of support desktop application will be [removed and replaced with Microsoft Edge on Chromium](https://aka.ms/EdgeLegacyEOS) as part of the Windows Update Tuesday (or “B”) release on April 13, 2021.<br>
-**To avoid a disruption in service and continue using your browser-based kiosk scenarios, you will need to install Microsoft Edge and set up kiosk mode prior to applying April’s Windows 10 Update Tuesday release to your devices.**
+> When support ends for Microsoft Edge Legacy on March 9, 2021, it will be removed and replaced with Microsoft Edge on Chromium as part of the Windows Update in April.
+For details, go to [this blog post](aka.ms/EdgeLegacyEOS).
+To continue to use your browser-based kiosk scenarios, you need to install Microsoft Edge on Chromium and set up kiosk mode prior to April’s Windows Update release to your device.

 ## Kiosk setup steps